gnitnuj/whatsajunt.ing/content/code.md

 +++

 ##### Silly Projects
+- commoji | [github](https://github.com/gnitnuj/commoji) | a command line git wrapper that translates human into emoji (where possible)
+- polymer-konami | [github](https://github.com/gnitnuj/polymer-konami) | a Polymer.js element that listed for the konami code, then executes a user provided function

 ##### Not So Silly Projects
 - edgecast-purge | [npm](https://www.npmjs.com/package/edgecast-purge) | a library for the EdgeCast CDN